 Please note: Students who meet the previously mentioned criteria may request university housing at HOME@MiamiOH.edu; however, Miami is not able to guarantee availability for these students.
 Should space not be available, students will be placed on a wait list.
 Students will be contacted as quickly as possible over the summer months to inform them of Miami's ability to provide university housing.
 For more information on housing requirements, see Policies & Contracts.

-When will I find out where I'm living on campus?
+When will I find out where I'm living in university housing?

 Can I request a specific roommate?

 If you want to room with another incoming transfer student, both of you must request the other individual on your housing contract.
-If you want to room with a current Miami student, you must request that student on your housing contract and the current student must request you as a roommate by contacting the Office of Student Housing and Meal Plan Services.
+If you want to room with a current Miami student, you must request that student on your housing contract and the current student must request you as a roommate by contacting H.O.M.E.

-Where can I get information about finding a place to live off campus?
+Where can I get information about finding a place that's non-university housing?

-Can I choose a meal plan if I'm living off campus?
+Can I choose a meal plan if I'm living in non-university housing?

 When is new student Orientation?

-To learn more about Orientation or to register to attend, visit the Office of New Student Programs.
+To learn more about orientation or to register to attend, visit the Office of Orientation and Transition Programs.